Dingo-Seven/Keebort-Resources/cheap-stuff.md

 ## Keyboard Kits

-- [Zuoya GMK67](https://aliexpi.com/4Kmz) on AliExpress, good first chyna board
+- [Zuoya GMK67](https://aliexpi.com/4Kmz) on AliExpress, good first chyna board that is best at USD 20-30 for the kit

 ## Stabs